Caltrans and CHP Warn Drivers of Maximum Enforcement Around

 As part of this campaign, Caltrans will activate its electronic highway message signs in active construction and maintenance work zones around the state to display the following warning:

-WORKERS AHEAD
+WORKERS

 CHP ON PATROL